 Logan and the Braves repeated as NL champs in 1958 but dropped the World Series to the Yanks, four games to three.
 The following year Milwaukee tied the Los Angeles Dodgers for the league crown, necessitating a two-out-of-three playoff.
 In the deciding second game, Logan was knocked unconscious at second base by a football-style block thrown by Norm Larker trying to prevent a double play.
 When Johnny awoke, his first words were, "Did we get the guy at first?"
 (Yes, they did.)

 Like many ballplayers, Logan was involved in his share of unusual or notable events on the diamond.
-For example, on June 2, 1954, in a game against the Dodgers at County Stadium, Johnny came to bat in the third inning with men on first and second.
+For example, on June 2, 1954, in a game against the Dodgers at County Stadium, Johnny came to bat in the fourth inning with men on first and second.
 He took a strike, fouled off a pitch, took ball one, hit another foul, took ball two, fouled again, and took ball three.
 After ball three he stepped out of the batter's box, picked up a rosin bag, rubbed it on his bat, and returned to the plate.
 Umpire Lee Ballanfant, who obviously had lost track of the count, signaled Logan to first base.
 The Dodgers protested vigorously that it was only ball three, but the arbiter in blue overruled them.
 The Dodgers went absolutely berserk when the next batter, Eddie Mathews, connected for a grand slam.

 Because ballplayers in the 1950s did not earn astronomical salaries, most of them, including Logan, needed to find employment during the offseason.
 Johnny recalls, "Miller Brewery hired guys to do public relations.
 They hired Andy Pafko, Billy Bruton, Lew Burdette, clubhouse man Joe Taylor, and some other guys.
 I went to their employment office.
 The man there, Bob something, said, 'Fill out an application.
 We're kind of filled up.'
 I went over to Blatz and applied for a job over there.
 Blatz was a great beer back in them days.
 Meantime, I met the president of Blatz.
 I told him I was looking for a public-relations job, going out to taverns and going out and making speeches.
 I told him Miller was close to hiring me but that I wanted to be the only one working for Blatz.
 I must have convinced him.